Azure/iot-operations-sdks/doc/components.md

 # Components of the SDKs

-The following is the major components of the SDKs which are generally available in three packages.
+The following are the major components of the SDKs which are available in three packages.

 ## MQTT

 ### Session client

-This client provides a seemless way to connect an application to the MQTT Broker and other connected service available in Azure IoT Operations.
-It takes care of configuration, (re)connection, authentication and security.
+This client provides a seemless way to connect an application to the MQTT Broker and other Azure IoT Operations services.
+It takes care of configuration, connection, reconnection, authentication and security.

 ## Telemetry

-Telemetry consists of a sender and a receiver
+Telemetry consists of a sender and a receiver.

 ### Telemetry sender